-"Not Who You Expected" - Acts 16:9-15 - Easter 6 - May 13, 2007
+"Vision of [a New] Reality" - Acts 16:9-15 - Easter 6 - May 9, 2010

 It was a dark and stormy night.
-Actually, it wasn't, but I've always wanted - like Snoopy - to begin writing with that phrase.
+Actually, it wasn't, but I've always wanted - like the dog Snoopy in the Peanuts cartoons - to begin writing with that phrase.
 Well, even to say it wasn't dark and stormy may not be accurate either.
-The truth is while we do know it was night we don't know what the weather was like when Paul had his vision.
-Those details haven't been included.
-Mind you, plenty of other details have been included in the reading from Acts, and the details that are there are fascinating.
+The truth is while we do know it was night, we don't know what the weather was like when Paul had his vision.
+Those details are not given to us, but plenty of other details have been included in the reading from Acts, and the details that are there are fascinating.

 The first was the detail I mentioned already - it was night.
 Most biblical visions seem to come at night, which makes some sense.
 During the daytime we are usually totally preoccupied with ourselves, with our business, our school, our family, our friends, the news, sports, whatever - and we have precious little attention left for God.
 At night, however, things calm down a bit, and we are much more open to seeing what God wants us to see, and hearing what God wants us to hear.
 And so it was at night that Paul had a vision, complete with some crucial details.
 "There stood a man of Macedonia..."
-Again, the author assumes that we would know how Paul knew this was a man of Macedonia - perhaps it was the moustache, more likely it was the ethnic costume.
+Apparently the author assumes that we would know how Paul knew this was a man of Macedonia - perhaps it was the moustache, more likely it was the ethnic costume.
 Some ethnic costumes are quite recognizable even today.
 For example the Scottish kilt, or the Korean hanbok.
-For a Macedonian in Paul's day it was most likely a Greek peasant shirt and a short blue and white skirt.
-In any event, it was a man from Macedonia and he was pleading for Paul to come to Macedonia and help them.
+For a Macedonian in Paul's day it was most likely a Greek peasant shirt and a short blue and white skirt, or whatever Greek men's skirts are called.
+In any event, Paul's vision featured a man from Macedonia and he was pleading for Paul to come to Macedonia and help them.

-This had to be an appealing vision for Paul, because he and his helpers - Timothy and Silas - hadn't been having much success in Asia Minor.
-This could be because they were busy laying down the new church law - or as the text (16:4) puts it, "As they went from town to town, they delivered to them for observance the decisions that had been reached by the apostles and elders who were in Jerusalem."
+This had to be an appealing vision for Paul, because he and his helpers - Timothy and Silas hadn't been having much success in Asia Minor.
+Perhaps this was due to the fact they were busy laying down the new church law - or as the text (16:4) puts it, "As they went from town to town, they delivered to them for observance the decisions that had been reached by the apostles and elders who were in Jerusalem."
 Sounds a bit like a visitation from Presbytery, doesn't it?!
 No wonder they weren't having a lot of success, although we are told that the churches "were strengthened in faith and increased in numbers daily."
+Bill Easum, a 'companion' at the Emmaus Project, would be ranting should he read this text - he has no use for polity or committees.